Our Diversity Action Plan

-Since Fall 2014, the VPFA has engaged a portfolio-specific diversity committee advise her on issues of equity and inclusion by identifying best practices and making recommendations for piloting new activities, training and enrichment opportunities.
+Since Fall 2014, the VPFA has engaged a portfolio-specific diversity committee to advise her on issues of equity and inclusion by identifying best practices and making recommendations for piloting new activities, training and enrichment opportunities.
 The committee meets monthly.
 Beginning in 2017, members serve two-year terms.
 Specifically, the VPFA diversity committee has been working on the following initiatives:

 - Engagement in the portfolio-wide Diversity Action Plan.

 - Implicit bias awareness training.
 The committee’s work in 2014-15 led to two trainings for managers in July 2015.
-The committee is piloting the division's first-ever "Implicit Bias Awareness Month" in February 2018, and continues to look for opportunities to broaden training on this topic for all staff within the portfolio.
+The committee piloted the division's first-ever "Implicit Bias Awareness Month" in February 2018, and continues to look for opportunities to broaden training on this topic for all staff within the portfolio.

 - Reducing implicit bias in the search process.
 Some of our units have piloted redacting gender pronouns and names from application materials.
 In September 2016, the committee presented to the VPFA leadership about how this method could be used in the search process.

 - Exit interviews as a means of understanding diversity-related (and other) issues in our workplace.
 The committee made recommendations to the vice president for the implementation of exit surveys and exit interviews in September 2016.
 Both were implemented beginning February 2017.

 - Exploration of an overarching multicultural organizational development approach.
 The vice president will engage the committee for identifying opportunities to intertwine diversity and inclusion efforts into the portfolio’s strategic planning efforts.

 Kassy Fisher, Office of the VPFA; co-chair